Kinds-of-Intelligence-CFI/animal-ai/docs/gettingStarted/Launching-AAI.md

     # always try to close it from script (environment.close())
     environment.close()
     print("Environment was closed")

-if environment:
-    environment.close() # takes a few seconds to close...
 ```

 The most common mistake is not specifying the correct path to the application and/or the configuration file.
 Ensure you replace `your-config-file.yml` with the path to your configuration file and `your-path-to-application.exe` with the path to the AnimalAI.exe file.